pabloxtiyo/products-api/README.md

 * Import the application as a maven project from the Spring Tool Suite
 * The application has his own H2 embedded database
 * Run the solution as an spring boot application.
-* The application comes with two started users, admin with password 'admin' and Role 'ADMIN' and user with password 'user' and Role 'USER'.
+* The application comes with two starter users, admin with password 'admin' and Role 'ADMIN' and user with password 'user' and Role 'USER'.
 * You can also use swagger to navigate throug the API visiting this url:
 ```
 http://locahost:8080/pablo-portillo/swagger-ui.html#/